nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `updatephoto PERSON_INDEX [path/NEW_PHOTO_PATH]`

-To obtain the `NEW_PHOTO_PATH` of your photo:
+If you are unsure on how to obtain the `NEW_PHOTO_PATH` of your photo:
-* If you are a Windows user, click [here](https://www.timeatlas.com/copy-file-path/#:~:text=Select%20your%20file%2C%20right%2Dclick,Ctrl%20%2B%20Shift%20%2B%20%2B%20C%20).
+* For Windows user, click [here](https://www.timeatlas.com/copy-file-path/#:~:text=Select%20your%20file%2C%20right%2Dclick,Ctrl%20%2B%20Shift%20%2B%20%2B%20C%20) and follow the guide.
-* If you are a macOS user, click [here](https://technastic.com/copy-file-path-mac/).
+* For macOS user, click [here](https://technastic.com/copy-file-path-mac/) and follow the guide.

 <box type="info" icon=":fa-solid-magnifying-glass:">